Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation

 \subsubsection{Augmented State, Goal, and Obstacles}

-Before proceeding, to enable PARC, we define an \textit{augmented planning state} $\xv(\ts) \in \Xpoly = \Workspace\times\K\times\Xplan\other \subset \R^{\nwork + \nparam + {\nplan}\other}$ at time $\ts$ as:
+Before proceeding, to enable PARC, we define an \textit{augmented planning state} $\xv(\ts) \in \Xpoly = \Workspace\times\K\times\Xplan\other \subset \R^{\nwork + \nparam + {\nplan}\other} = \R^{\nlow}$ at time $\ts$ as:

-We perform this reordering and stacking because, as we see later in Lem. \ref{lem:pwa_eti}, the $\wv$ and $\paramv$ are ETI states, so it indexing them as the first states of $\xv$ simplifies avoid set computation.
+We perform this reordering and stacking because, as we will see later in Lem. \ref{lem:pwa_eti}, $\wv$ and $\paramv$ are ETI states, so indexing them as the first states of $\xv$ will simplify avoid set computation.
 We similarly augment the goal set $\ol{\Xgoal}$ and the obstacles $\ol{\Obs}=\union_{i=1}^{\ndim_\Obs}\ol{\Obs}_\is$, which we assume are union of H-polytopes: